 It’s a similar story with Coconut Water and Milk.
 Coconut Water ought to be just the water that comes out of the inside of a coconut when you crack it open.
 You’ll need to read the ingredients list to be sure — some producers will add other ingredients to help “flavor” or shelf life.
-If anyone has any specific coconut water brand recommendations, please share them in the comments.
+And some are actually “from concentrate.”
+If anyone has any good coconut water brand recommendations, please share them in the comments.

 Traditionally, coconut milk is simply the liquid that comes out of squeezing/pressing shredded coconut “meat.”
 But you’ve got to watch the same pitfalls — a lot of packaged coconut milk adds flavors, gums, and sugar.
 So read the ingredient list!